I Like JD Vance So Much That I Want Him Primaried Hard

 Advertisement

-Energy prices are also up, around 4.2 percent in the last year and 1.1 percent in the last couple of months.
+Energy prices are also up, by around 4.2 percent over the last year and 1.1 percent over the previous couple of months.
 Gas prices, according to the report, are up almost one percent from a year ago, and fuel oil costs rose 11.3 percent.
 Electricity prices are also up from a year ago, up 6.9 percent, while utility gas service prices went up by 9.1 percent.

-The report by the Labor Department was delayed due to the Schumer Shutdown, which skewed the September report and prevented an October report from being released altogether due to a lack of data.
+The Labor Department's report was delayed by the Schumer Shutdown, which skewed the September report and prevented an October report from being released because of insufficient data.

 Furthermore, The Wall Street Journal made a cautionary note that the latest figures may still be skewed downward, as “economists cautioned that a technical fix the Bureau of Labor Statistics used to deal with collection issues caused by the [Schumer] shutdown may have biased the November figure downward, causing inflation to be understated.”